BenoitMarechal/bm-react-modal/bm-react-modal/README.md

 - ` bodyBackGround (body' background color)`
 - ` textColor (text color)`

+#### Others

+- `openBtnClass (add one or several classes of your choice to the openning button, so you can pass classes from tailwind for example)`

 #### Functions

 - ` beforeOpenFunction (function to be executed before the modal opens)`